-24. The remaining two set responses to Question $2(a)^9$ are not considered to be 'sure' methods of communication, as there is no guarantee that an exporter and/or applicant will refer to these on a transaction-by-transaction basis.
+23. The remaining two set responses to Question 2 (a) are not considered to be 'sure' methods of communication, as there is no guarantee that an exporter and/or applicant will refer to these on a transaction-by-transaction basis.

-25. The methods chosen by the 41 ECAs for fulfilling the second obligation in Article 1 (a) of the Recommendation appear to be less 'sure' than in respect of the first obligation, with more reliance being placed on websites and customer publications than on project-specific documentation.
-In this context, 27 ECAs (22 ECG ECAs, the three ECAs of Brazil, Russia/EXIAR and Russia/EXIMBANK) meet the
+24. The methods chosen by the 41 ECAs for fulfilling the second obligation in Article 1 (a) of the Recommendation appear to be less 'sure' than in respect of the first obligation, with more reliance being placed on websites and customer publications than on project-specific documentation.
+In this context, 26 ECAs (22 ECG ECAs, Brazil/ABGF, Brazil/BB, Russia/EXIAR and Russia/EXIMBANK) meet the second obligation of Article 1 (a) of the Recommendation by using one of the four 'sure' methods of communication involving text in project-specific documentation.
+Of these: